 If only you had a better sense of the structure (and what topics would be covered), you might be able to prepare a bit more!

 The next major issue is that a lot of ground can be covered in a quick 30-minute meeting, but the discussion and action items are not documented.
 The best leaders will take notes, but rarely are they shared.

 There’s a huge opportunity for a team leader and employee to align around the conversation, but it doesn’t happen with the current reality.

-Finally, 1-1 conversations aren’t typically documented in a central location.
+Finally, 1-1 action items aren’t typically documented in a central location.
 This data can be helpful for a myriad of reasons outlined below:

-- 1-1 notes provide a reference point for the work being completed.
+- 1-1 action items provide a reference point for ensuring that the work is completed.